Oak Street Health is now a part of CVS Health. Read More

 • Have a fire extinguisher handy but call 911 in the event of a fire

-• Avoid wearing loose sleeves and clothing while cooking
+• Avoid wearing loose clothing, such as long flowing sleeves, while cooking

 How To Avoid Poisoning